dmbarbour/wikilon/docs/ApplicationModel.md

 * composable: we can systematically embed or integrate applications
 * first-class: we can represent the application model within Awelon
 * accessible: we can render, animate, directly manipulate app state
+* sharable: can copy or move apps to a new environment and continue
+* live: we can tweak and modify application behavior during runtime
 * immutable: state is represented by an immutable, non-unique value
-* sharable: can copy or move apps to a new environment and continue
 * concurrent: model many simultaneous interactions with environment
 * distributed: partition state and computation across many machines
 * deterministic: behavior is fully repeatable up to external inputs

 First-class value representation of processes is convenient for composition, immutability, and sharing.
 However, first-class "object identity" - where we explicitly communicate references to process or state components - is problematic for sharing, composition, determinism, and even memory management.
-I'll directly exclude models that rely on object identity.
+I'll exclude models that rely on object identity.

 Concurrency requires we both represent multiple external requests and receive multiple inputs, and progress incrementally (i.e. such that supplying any requested input may result in new requests, no need to supply all inputs up-front).
 Distribution, meanwhile, requires long-lived components (relative to latencies), which tends to require incremental communication.
 Determinism, in context of concurrency, requires that any internal communications between components be confluent.